Gretl

-gretl is an open-source statistical package, mainly for econometrics.
+gretl is computer software, an open-source statistical package, mainly for econometrics.
 The name is an acronym for Gnu Regression, Econometrics and Time-series Library.

 It has both a graphical user interface (GUI) and a command-line interface.
 It is written in C, uses GTK+ as widget toolkit for creating its GUI, and calls gnuplot for generating graphs.
 The native scripting language of gretl is known as hansl (see below); it can also be used together with TRAMO/SEATS, R, Stata, Python, Octave, Ox and Julia.

 It includes natively all the basic statistical techniques employed in contemporary Econometrics and Time-Series Analysis.
 Additional estimators and tests are available via user-contributed function packages, which are written in hansl.